 - Stock Value Risk.
 Stocks involve the risk that they may never reach what the portfolio manager believes is their full market value, either because the market fails to recognize the stock's intrinsic worth or the manager misgauged that worth.
 They also may decline in price, even though, in theory, they are already undervalued.
-Because different types of stocks tend to shift in and out of favor depending on market and economic conditions, the Fund's performance may sometimes be lower or higher than that of other types of funds (such as those emphasizing only stocks of a particular market cap, industry or investment strategy). - Tracking Risk.
+Because different types of stocks tend to shift in and out of favor depending on market and economic conditions, the Fund's performance may sometimes be lower or higher than that of other types of funds (such as those emphasizing only stocks of a particular market cap, industry or investment strategy). - Technology Sector Risk.
+Technology companies face intense competition, both domestically and internationally, which may have an adverse effect on profit margins.
+Technology companies may have limited product lines, markets, financial resources or personnel.
+The products of technology companies may face obsolescence due to rapid technological developments and frequent new product introduction, unpredictable changes in growth rates and competition for the services of qualified personnel.
+Companies in the technology sector are heavily dependent on patent and intellectual property rights.
+The loss or impairment of these rights may adversely affect the profitability of these companies. - Tracking Risk.
 Investment in a Fund should be made with the understanding that the acquired funds, such as ETFs, in which the Fund invests will not be able to replicate exactly the performance of the indices or sector they track, if any, because the total return generated by the securities will be reduced by transaction costs incurred in adjusting the actual balance of the securities.
 In addition, the acquired funds in which the Fund invests will incur expenses not incurred by their applicable indices.
 Certain securities comprising the indices tracked by the ETFs or other acquired funds may, from time to time, temporarily be unavailable, which may further impede the ETFs' and other acquired funds' ability to track their applicable indices. - Turnover Risk.
 Because each Fund will rebalance its holdings on an at least quarterly basis, the Fund may have portfolio turnover rates significantly in excess of 100%.
 Increased portfolio turnover causes the Fund to incur higher brokerage costs, which may adversely affect the Fund's performance and may produce increased taxable distributions. - Utilities Sector Risk.
 When interest rates go up, the value of securities issued by utilities companies historically has gone down.
 In most countries and localities, the utilities industry is regulated by governmental entities, which can increase costs and delays for new projects and make it difficult to pass increased costs on to consumers.
 In certain areas, deregulation of utilities has resulted in increased competition and reduced profitability for certain companies, and increased the risk that a particular company will become bankrupt or fail completely.
 In addition, utilities companies face the risk of increases in the cost and reduced availability of fuel (such as oil, coal, natural gas or nuclear energy) and potentially high interest costs for borrowing to finance new projects.